 His inclusive statement hurled a javelin into my heart.
 If I were to drown, would he remain until it was too late to save himself?

 Dennis could see the oncoming waves and shouted when it was time to try to ride one.

 “Now!”
 I struggled but the cramps had become more severe.
 My lungs were bursting and my heart thudded against aching ribs.
 Water went up my nose and made my brain feel as if it were on fire.
 I went under and was twisted by the undertow.
 I hit something!
 Was it a shark?
 At this depth we were in the centre of his dining table.
 I wanted Dennis to be far away when I surfaced—if I surfaced.
 Then I could escape.
 Not a suicidal wish, just a recognition of my fate.

 No, there he was at my side.
 “That one was no good.
 Here comes a better one.”
 I saw him looking upward and knew he was praying desperately.
 Then I got another glimpse of the distant shore and outlines of my friends huddled in prayer.

 The wave thundered toward us and I tried to swim.
-My effort was poor.
-But then there was the sensation of someone grabbing me from above by the swimming trunks and lifting me to the top of the crest.
+My effort failed.
+But then there was the sensation of someone grabbing me from above by my shorts and lifting me to the top of the crest.
 I strained to look but could only see my friend beside me, moving at the same speed.
-Suspended from above, as if by the lines of a parachute, I rode the ocean like some lightweight jockey!
+Suspended from above, as if by the lines of some parachute, I rode the ocean like some lightweight jockey!

-Seconds later, I crashed onto the beach.
-My open mouth was crammed full of sand and seaweed.
+Seconds later, I crashed into the beach, my open mouth crammed full of sand and seaweed.